microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 - [Evaluation mode (default)](#evaluation-mode-default-requirements) enables access to APIs with limited usage per requesting application for evaluation purposes.
 Change notifications are not sent if the limit is exceeded.

 > [!NOTE]
-> Active pricing events for these APIs started on July 5th, 2022.
+> Billing for these APIs started on July 5th, 2022.
 Please follow the instructions on [Onboard to metered Microsoft 365 APIs and services](/graph/metered-api-onboarding) to set up an active Azure subscription for each of your application for billing purposes.
 For more details, see [Payment and billing updates](#payment-and-billing-updates).

 > [!NOTE]
 > Most of these APIs are also [Protected APIs](/graph/teams-protected-apis), which require approvals from Microsoft before you can use them.
 If your application is using any of the Protected APIs, please also submit a request for approvals by completing [this form](https://aka.ms/teamsgraph/requestaccess).
 For more details, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).